 If my app is already on the App Store, can I change it to a reader app?

 It depends.
 An app’s business model may change over time as developers add new content and features.
 However, it’s not appropriate to submit an update that significantly changes the app’s primary functionality, as this creates a poor experience for current users.
 If you have a new app concept you’d like to distribute on the App Store, we recommend creating a new app record and binary to submit for review.

 I’ve been assigned the External Link Account Entitlement, but when I submitted my app for review I was told that it’s not an eligible reader app.
 How do I resolve this issue?

 All submissions to the App Store are subject to approval by App Review.
 If during the app submission process your app is found to not qualify as a reader app, it won’t be approved as long as it includes the External Link Account Entitlement.
 Refer to the message in App Store Connect for additional information.

 Is my app required to use the External Link Account API?

-Reader apps that include the External Link Account entitlement and run on iOS 16 and/or iPadOS 16 or later must use the External Link Account API.
-If your app is on the App Store, you need to implement the API in your app and submit an update by October 12, 2022.
+Reader apps that include the External Link Account entitlement and run on a minimum of iOS 16, iPadOS 16, or tvOS 16.4 must use the External Link Account API.
+If your app is on the App Store, you need to implement the API in your app and submit an update as of October 12, 2022.